KSP-KOS/KSLib/doc/lib_navball.md

 args:
   1) an optional argument defaulted to ``SHIP``, must be of type: Vessel.
-  2) an optional argument defaulted to ``arg1:facing``, can be a direction,vessel, or part.
+  2) an optional argument defaulted to ``arg1:facing``, can be a direction, vessel, or part.
     * if a vessel or part will be turned into a direction using ``:facing``

 returns: